This question leads to a number of further questions which could lead on to some interesting answers:

 In business, nothing has to be forever.

-Green fields can be very successful but there is an element of risk to be accounted and very hard work as well.
+According to Andy Defrancesco, green fields can be very successful but there is an element of risk to be accounted and very hard work as well.
 Whereas an existing company could be a much better option because of a number of reasons; owners wanting to retire who are perhaps not as energetic with a lot of room for future expansion without all the drawbacks of a start-up venture.

 An example that comes to my mind was the job that Pizza Express did in Spain in the early part of this century.
 They bought a small chain of restaurants of just under half a dozen units.
 They paid important money for them but not a huge amount.
 The owner wanted out.
 He was getting on and had important loans with several banks and could not see an interesting future ahead.
 In addition, his children were not keen to continue building the company.